wireapp/brand/writing/style-guidelines/index.md

 ### Politeness

-Be courteous, not obsequious.
+Be courteous, not patronizing or obsequious.
 Use “please” or thank you” where applicable, but use these phrases judiciously.

 For example, in an initial message in the app, Wire might ask a user to “Enter a phone number”.
 If there’s a mistake and a second message is necessary, this is the time to say: “Please enter a valid phone number”.